mridoni/gix/README.md

 Gix-IDE (or Gix) is an IDE and platform for GnuCOBOL, providing a native debugger, ESQL and HTTP REST services.

 ## Current state, development and plans for the future
 Gix-IDE is "mostly working" but it probably has many bugs lurking below the surface (or not really below) and several features missing.
-I want to improve it, make it more stable and add more features (e.g.  reintegrating macOS and Linux support - including a native debugger, adding SOAP support, a better DB manager)
+I want to improve it, make it more stable and add more features (e.g.  reintegrating macOS and Linux support - including a native debugger, adding SOAP support, a better DB manager); and there is a lot of documetation to write...

-I am releasing it because, in order to do this, I need to put it out in the wild and find some form of sponsorship to help the development along.
+I am releasing it because, in order to do this, I need to put it out in the wild, to get some feedback, but also to find some form of sponsorship to help the development along.

 ### The IDE
 The centerpiece is a Qt-based IDE that provides syntax highlighting (thanks to Scintilla), support for different versions of the compiler, a DB manager, variable navigation and integrated debugging.